GathuE/alx-low_level_programming/0x10-variadic_functions/README.md

-This is a project file for Variadic functions
+This is the project root file for Variadic functions